-- What are the benefits of the vaccines?
+- What are the benefits of the HPV vaccines?

 - How much do the HPV vaccines cost?
 Are they covered by health insurance plans?

-- Do women and girls who have been vaccinated still need Pap tests?
+- Do women who have been vaccinated against HPV still need Pap tests?

-- Can cervical cancer be prevented without a vaccine?
+- Can cervical cancer be prevented without a HPV vaccine?

 Both vaccines prevent the 2 types of HPV that cause most cervical cancers (HPV types 16 and 18).
-Gardasil has also been shown to prevent anal, vulvar, and vaginal cancers related to these 2 types of HPV.
+Cervarix seems to offer protection against some other high-risk types, too.
+It has also has been found to help protect against HPV infection of the mouth and throat.
+Gardasil has been shown to prevent anal, vulvar, and vaginal cancers related to these 2 types of HPV.
 It also protects against the 2 types of HPV that cause most genital warts (HPV types 6 and 11).

 The vaccines only work in people who have not already been exposed to these types of HPV.
 The vaccines will not prevent HPV in those who have already had these HPV types.

-It’s possible that the vaccines also could prevent some other HPV-related cancers, including some cancers of the penis and head and neck areas.
-It will be some time before studies can prove whether they will prevent these cancers.
+It’s possible that the vaccines could also prevent some other HPV-related cancers, including some cancers of the penis and head and neck areas.
+It will be some time before studies can prove whether they will help prevent these cancers.